-The State must report pollution remediation obligations and the related liability in the Comprehensive Annual Financial Report as required by Governmental Accounting Standards Board (GASB) Statement
+The State must report pollution remediation obligations and the related liability in the Comprehensive Annual Financial Report as required by Governmental Accounting Standard Board (GASB) Statement No. 49.

-No. 49, Accounting and Financial Reporting for Pollution Remediation Obligations.
 A pollution remediation obligating event is the occurrence of one or more of the following: